moschiel/html-minify-and-macro-converter/README.md

 ## Background

-While developing a web server with the ESP32, I found that embedding HTML directly in the code by converting it to strings manually was cumbersome and error-prone.
+While developing a web server with the ESP_IDF, I found that embedding HTML directly in the code by converting it to strings manually was cumbersome and error-prone.
 I created this tool to automate the process, allowing for easy updates and modifications to the HTML content without manual conversion.
 This not only saves time but also ensures that the HTML content is always up-to-date and correctly formatted as macros.

 I could have placed the HTML inside a storage partition with SPIFFS, avoiding the use of macros.
 However, I prefer to keep the HTML in the source code because when performing OTA (Over-the-Air) firmware updates, everything updates at once.
 If I had placed the HTML in the SPIFFS partition, I would have had to manage the OTA for that partition as well, which I wanted to avoid.